Fill out IRS Form 8283 Online in 2026

 3. Download as PDF

-What is an 8283 form used for?
+What is Form 8283 used for?

-Form 8283 is essential for those who donate property to charitable organizations.
+Federal Form 8283 is essential for those who donate property to charitable organizations.
 It helps in ensuring your donations are accurately documented for tax purposes.

-• To report non-cash charitable contributions.
+• To report noncash charitable contributions.

 • To calculate the amount of deductions you can claim.